Skip to content

 The DAMAP backend is a Java application written for Quarkus.
 We currently only support containerized deployments and recommend using the ghcr.io/damap-org/damap-backend:next image unless you have created a custom CRIS integration that needs recompilation.

 You can pass all configuration options to the DAMAP backend using environment variables.
-Please see the configuration section for details on available configuration options.
+Please see the Configuration and CRIS System Integration sections for details on available configuration options.
+DAMAP also offers a ready-made example.env file with all available environment variables you can use to configure your application in a dockerized setup.

 Minimum configuration